frankvogt/vcf2gwas/README.md

 ### Input Files

 There are multiple files that can be provided as input for vcf2gwas, below you can find an overview over these files.
+For more information about the example files provided with vcf2gwas, please refer to the [manual](https://github.com/frankvogt/vcf2gwas/blob/main/MANUAL.md).

 #### VCF file:
 A VCF file containing the SNP data of the individuals to be examined is required to run vcf2gwas.
 This file does not need to be altered in any way and can be in either `.vcf` or `.vcf.gz` format.